directvt/vtm/doc/kvm-input-mode.md

 # Keyboard/Viewport/Mouse VT Protocol

+## `kvm-input-mode`

+The goal is to make command line interactivity cross-platform.
-The introduced `kvm-input-mode` protocol is backwards-compatible with the `win32-input-mode` protocol.
-The goal of this protocol is to raise the interactivity level of the cross-platform command line interface.
+This protocol is backwards-compatible with the `win32-input-mode` protocol.

 ## Audience